jaypasnagasai/llmotionweektwo/README.md

 ## CONCLUSION

-A major part of this week was about mapping the pose_data to the text_data.
+A major part of this week was about mapping the `pose_data` to the `text_data`.
 I started out to do for the entire ACCAD dataset, but due to the repetition of certain motions, I have decided to demonstrate the mapping with one example motion.
 The key aspect is to focus on the [challenges](#challenges) and work on them.
 Any feedback would be appreciated.
 Thank You!